Edited 10/9/17 – This hunt is over. Thanks to everyone who played!

-Today kicks off the Spring 2019 YA Scavenger Hunt, and there are tons of great prizes to be won.
+Today kicks off the Fall 2017 YA Scavenger Hunt, and there are tons of great prizes to be won.
 You decide how much effort to put into it, but the rewards will definitely be commensurate with the time you spend visiting various sites and gathering clues.

 BONUS!
-I’ve got an extra giveaway you can enter to win a copy of Honor Bound!
+I’ve got an extra giveaway you can enter to win an Advance Copy of Honor Among Thieves!
 Use the rafflecopter at the bottom of this post to enter.

-There are five teams: RED, BLUE, GREEN, GOLD, & PURPLE.
+There are seven teams: RED, BLUE, ORANGE, GREEN, GOLD, PINK, & PURPLE.

-I’m on the GREEN team this time around.
+I’m on the PURPLE team this time around.

 If at any point, you get stuck, check out the How to Hunt page for help.

 At this hunt, you not only get access to exclusive content from each author, you also get a clue for the hunt.
 Add up the clues, and you can enter for our prize–one lucky winner will receive one signed book from each author on the hunt in my team!